JieyuWu/ToyotaMod/Unofficial-Hardware.md

 # Batteryless
 The Lithium batteries in Eons cannot handle the heat of being left in an un-cooled windshield.
 They can expand and even explode if left in the summer heat.
 They also, of course, wear out.
 ### Problems:
-1. The Eon needs to know it has a battery to even try to boot.\
+1. The EON needs to know it has a battery to even try to boot.\
   The internal software of the phone needs to see that a battery exists.
 In the case of a OnePlus3T, it just needs to see a voltage between 4.35 and 2.9V from the battery wire.
 1. The Eon requires large spikes of power that most USB chargers (including the white/grey panda) can't provide.\
   Power is made up of Current (Amps) and Voltage.
 We measure power in watts usually.
 Watts are calculated by multiplying the current times the voltage.\